 Which Disorder Came First?

-One common symptom of anxiety and sleep issues are depression, which makes things more complicated because people tend to give up from treatments.
+One common symptom of anxiety and sleep issues is depression, which makes things more complicated because people tend to give up on treatments.
 When a person suffers from both disorders, it can be hard even for specialists to determine which one is the primary one in order to know how to treat them.

 Every case is different because it all depends on circumstances, age, medical history, lifestyle, etc.

 For example, teenagers and younger people are more likely to develop sleep problems first, and later the symptoms of depression and anxiety due to their specific lifestyle.
-On the other hand, adults are exposed to a lot more stress, the majority experiences sleep difficulties due to stress at least once a week, while some have sleep disturbances several times per week.
+On the other hand, adults have been exposed to a lot more stress, the majority experience sleep difficulties due to stress at least once a week, while some have sleep disturbances several times per week.